rpcorr/mega-menu-php-version/README.md

                    ▲
                    │
     ┌─────────────────────────────────┐
-    │           user/pages.js         │
+    │           user-pages.js         │
-    │  - determines which pages       │
+    │  - determines the pages         │
-    │    are shown in the menu        │ └─────────────────────────────────┘
+    │    shown in the menu for user   │ └─────────────────────────────────┘
                    │
                    ▼